- INT 301: Emotional Literacy

 - INT 502: History of Mathematics

 - INT 752: Capstone Seminar: Global H2O: Focus on Jordan

-- INT 753: Capstone Research
+- INT 852: Capstone Research

 This course is an interdisciplinary study of mathematical concepts, and how they were discovered and developed over time in different regions.
 Students study mathematics explored in early civilizations to mathematics studied in our modern day.
 The course is supported by historical and mathematical readings, and complemented with writing mathematical papers and proofs.
 Students develop various skills including written and oral communication of mathematical ideas, writing proofs and mathematical papers, and understanding mathematical literature and its jargon.
 The course aims to develop an appreciation of mathematics by deepening student understanding of the logical basis of familiar concepts and the history of modern mathematics.

 Note: Open to 11th and 12th graders; not offered in 2022-2023

 تُعدّ هذه المادّة متعدّدة التخصصات، إذ تركّز على تحديد القضايا السياقيّة المتعلقة بالأردن والعالم. وتتيح المادّة للطلبة مقارنة وجهات نظر متعددة حول مجموعة متنوعة من القضايا الوطنيّة والدوليّة وتقييمها مثل: الهُويةّ العربيّة والإسلاميّة، والقوميّة مقابل القبليّة، وأزمة اللاجئين، ونظام التعليم الأردنيّ، وحقوق المرأة، وتصوير العرب في الإعلام / الصور النمطيّة، والصراع الفلسطينيّ الإسرائيليّ.